SalishSeaCast/FVCOM-Cmd/docs/development.rst

     (salishsea-cmd)$ coverage html

-to produce an HTML report that you can view in your browser by opening :file:`tools/SalishSeaCmd/htmlcov/index.html`.
+to produce an HTML report that you can view in your browser by opening :file:`NEMO-Cmd/htmlcov/index.html`.

-The run the test suite under Python 2.7, create a Python 2.7 :ref:`SalishSeaCmdDevelopmentEnvironment`.
+The run the test suite under Python 2.7, create a Python 2.7 :ref:`NEMO-CmdDevelopmentEnvironment`.

-.. _SalishSeaCmdVersionControlRepository:
+.. _NEMO-CmdVersionControlRepository:

 Version Control Repository
 ==========================

-The :kbd:`SalishSeaCmd` package code and documentation source files are available as part of the :ref:`tools-repo` `Mercurial`_ repository at https://bitbucket.org/salishsea/tools.
+The :kbd:`NEMO-Cmd` package code and documentation source files are available as part of the :ref:`tools-repo` `Mercurial`_ repository at https://bitbucket.org/salishsea/nemo-cmd.

-.. _SalishSeaCmdIssueTracker:
+.. _NEMO-CmdIssueTracker:

 Issue Tracker
 =============

 Development tasks,
 bug reports,
-and enhancement ideas are recorded and managed in the issue tracker at https://bitbucket.org/salishsea/tools/issues using the component tag :kbd:`SalishSeaCmd`.
+and enhancement ideas are recorded and managed in the issue tracker at https://bitbucket.org/salishsea/nemo-cmd/issues.